-According to a study published in year 2014, The Journal of Child Development, yelling to your children has an effect to them which is similar to physical punishment.
-Children who received regular shouting from their parents tend to have lower self-esteem and higher rates of depression, anxiety, and stress.
+Children who received regular shouting from their parents tend to have low self-esteem and higher rates of depression, anxiety, and stress.

 Dr. Laura Markham, founder of Aha!
 Parenting and author of Peaceful Parent, says that regularly yelling at your children is only preparing you for more shouting matches with them once they bloomed in their teenage years.